Julie Stevenson Solt

 Julie Stevenson Solt (born November 2, 1958) is a judge on the Circuit Court for Frederick County in Maryland.
 She is the county Administrative Judge.

 Early life and education

 Solt was born in Bethesda, Maryland.
-She attended Mount Saint Mary College, graduating summa cum laude in 1980 with a bachelor of arts.
+She attended Mount Saint Mary's College (now University), graduating summa cum laude in 1980 with a bachelor of arts.
 Solt then attended the University of Maryland School of Law.
 She graduated in 1983 cum laude with a juris doctor.
 Solt was admitted to Maryland Bar in 1983.